 Over the next few months, you will either hear or read about SARS-CoV-2 experiments on cats and ferrets.
 These are experiments conducted in laboratories.
 The cats and ferrets used in experiments usually receive large doses of the virus.
 The conditions are nothing like a home environment or how natural transmission would occur; under such conditions we only have a handful of companion animals testing positive around the world at this time.
 As well, we have no evidence of companion pet-to-human transmission.

 With that being said, we want to tell you about a small research experiment from the University of Wisconsin that looked at whether or not cats could infect other cats with SARS-CoV-2.
 The researchers inoculated three kittens with the SARS-CoV-2 coronavirus and put them in separate cages.
 The next day, they introduced a kitten to each of the three occupied cages.
 After five days, virus was detected in the three uninoculated kittens.
 It is important to note that none of the kittens in this study showed any symptoms, including abnormal body temperature, substantial weight loss or conjunctivitis.
-Mild symptoms were reported in some cats in other studies, and the handful of cats that tested positive for coronavirus SARS-CoV-2 and live in home environments.

 Bear in mind, this study only demonstrated that a heavily infected kitten can infect another kitten in a 22”x31”x42” inch cage.
 This experiment did not prove cat-to-cat transmission in a natural setting and certainly did not prove cat-to-human transmission.

 Also, bear in mind that we have several questions about the experiment that was fairly abbreviated in a Letter to the Editor of the New England Journal of Medicine.
 Setting those questions aside, we need to discuss the research focus on cats rather than dogs.

 So, why cats and not dogs?